-- cereal box (I used a large Honeycomb)
+- cereal box

-- a couple of old keys
+- old keys or other embellishments

-- decoupage (I use Mod Podge matte finish)
+- Mod Podge matte finish decoupage

 - paint brush

-- black embroidery string (about 20 inches)
+- 20 inch section of black embroidery string

 - tacky glue

-Cereal Box Craft Directions:
+Cereal Box Project Instructions

-Start cutting out sections of newspaper and decoupage them to your box using Mod Podge matte finish decoupage.
+Now, start cutting out sections of newspaper and decoupage them to your box using Mod Podge matte finish decoupage.
 Using a medium size paint brush, brush some of the Mod Podge onto the box first.
 Next apply it to the back of the newspaper and set the paper in place.
 Now brush another layer of Mod Podge to the top of the newspaper.
 It will look shiny when it is wet.
 Continue doing this with all of your pieces, lining them up in a nice pattern with just a little overlap.

 This picture shows how it looks when it is partially dry.
 The last piece put on was the one right above the World of Wine.
 You can see that it looks a little bubbly.
 It will flatten when it is totally dry, like the rest.